telegraf/telegraf/Planning.md

 - Typed methods: 169
 - Missing: 0

+Until `telegraf/types` publishes this update, the Telegraf branch temporarily depends on `git+https://github.com/Leask/types.git#bot-api-9.6-sync`.
+Before an upstream Telegraf PR is ready to merge, replace this with the official `@telegraf/types` release or accepted upstream branch.

 ### Runtime Wrappers

 `Telegram` now exposes a callable wrapper for every typed Bot API method.
 Newer